HUMBLEF0OL/knowledge-vault/Interview/React/Core React.md

       );
     }
     ```
+---

 15. ### What is "key" prop and what is the benefit of using it in arrays of elements?

-    A `key` is a special attribute you **should** include when mapping over arrays to render data. _Key_ prop helps React identify which items have changed, are added, or are removed.
+    The **`key`** prop in React is a special attribute used when rendering arrays of elements.
+It helps React identify which elements have changed, been added, or removed.
+This is especially important when React re-renders lists of items because it allows React to optimize the update process and avoid unnecessary re-rendering of unchanged elements.

     Keys should be unique among its siblings.
 Most often we use ID from our data as _key_: